 Happo-one, Tsugaike Shizen, Hakuba Backcountry

-Textbook, CAC Avaluator, one full day and three evenings of classroom and four days in the field, lift tickets, tax.
+Textbook, CAC Avaluator, one full day and three evenings of classroom and four days in the field, tax.

 Equipment (same as the AST 1 course), one thermometer, one 8X or 10X loupe, one crystal screen, waterproof notebook and mechanical pencil for field observations.
 Rentals available at discounted prices for course students - see our rental gear and prices here.

 Complete Course Outline